thesephist/pathfinder/README.md

 The storyline script accepts natural language input and interprets it with a database of narrative elements and the gameworld to offer replies, narrations, and other elements to expand the player's knowledge of the gameworld.

+__ Setup requires Server Side Includes to be working properly with Apache / Nginx syntax __